MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

     :::image type="content" source="media/add-the-attribute-values.png" alt-text="Add the attribute values." lightbox="media/add-the-attribute-values.png":::

 1. Test that your handler is executed when the one-click unsubscribe action is performed.
-   - Temporarily [enable plugin trace logs](/power-apps/developer/data-platform/logging-tracing#enable-trace-logging) Enabling plugin trace logs can impact performance negatively, so make sure to disable them once you're done.
+   - Temporarily [enable plugin trace logs](/power-apps/developer/data-platform/logging-tracing#enable-trace-logging).
+Enabling plugin trace logs can impact performance negatively, so make sure to disable them once you're done.
-   - Open developer console (Ctrl+Shift+I) on any dataverse page
+   - Open the developer console (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd>) on any Dataverse page.
-   - Paste the following snippet to the console (adjust as needed) - it will execute the unsubscribe action
+   - Paste the following snippet into the console (adjust as needed); it will execute the unsubscribe action.
-   - Make sure it executed correctly, be mindfull about the fact in real scenario marketing service will execute this action so if you're accessing some entities make sure `Marketing Service user extensible role` does have privileges for such
+   - Make sure it executed correctly.
+You should be aware that in a real scenario the marketing service will execute this action, so if you're accessing any entities, ensure that `Marketing Service user extensible role` has privileges for such.
 ```
 var Sdk = window.Sdk || {};